 Janesville, WI Author Publishes Book on the Presidents

 Taking into account several factors, The Real Ranking of the Presidents: An Accomplishments-Based Evaluation takes a look at the service of every U.S. President.
 Terry L. Koglin explores the circumstances surrounding each president's election the economy, political climate, and the opponent.
-The evaluation is based upon the specific details, and Kogin evaluate in an objective manner, which differs from those done by mainstream commentators.
+The evaluation is based upon the specific details, and Koglin evaluates in an objective manner, which differs from those done by mainstream commentators.

 About the Author